-It is also important to note that although allocations are shown against specific sectors the benefits will accrue and access will be available across the 3 sectors.
+It is also important to note that the Budget is an indicative, draft where the final priorities and strategies will be refined based on the results of the preliminary scoping research.
+Although allocations are shown against specific sectors the benefits will accrue and access will be available across the 3 sectors.